jesperdj/dsmr-reader/README.md

 * WiringPi: `sudo apt-get install wiringpi`
 * Pi4J version 1.2-SNAPSHOT (see below)

-This uses Pi4J 1.2-SNAPSHOT instead of 1.1 because 1.2-SNAPSHOT has support for the Raspberry Pi Zero W.
+This uses Pi4J 1.2-SNAPSHOT instead of 1.1 because 1.2-SNAPSHOT has support for the Raspberry Pi Zero W, which is what I am using for this project.

 To install Pi4J 1.2-SNAPSHOT: